Snowflake

 Dynamic Tables

-Snowflake Dynamic Tables are materialized views which can created a table that consists of the latest records inserted into Snowflake.
-Visit the 'Views' tab in the destination to set these up or learn more at Snowflake Dynamic Tables
+Snowflake Dynamic Tables are materialized views which can create a table that consists of the latest records inserted into Snowflake.
+Below is an example script you can use, substituting the placeholders e.g. {schema}, {table}, {primary_key_column} accordingly.

 Troubleshooting